WhitestormJS/whs.js/examples/networking/basic/README.md

 If you followed these instructions without error, open your browser and go to your html file.
 You should get something that looks like this:

 [SCREENSHOT OF FINAL PRODUCT]

+Now you can join with other tabs and have fun watching spheres uselessly fall into a void of nothingness.

 ---